lemuelayesu/save_easy/README.md

 The user should be able to move money from one savings into another, but I'm not to sure on that one.

+ALso the users need to choose for notifications that remind them to save, they can pick weekly or monthly or daily, by default it's daily.

+Let's automate some part of the app too, if you know you can save consistently every month then at the bigging of every month you get the notifacation to save.
+And let's add a credit card option, if the user want's to , they can sign up to be deducted a fixed amount into a specific account every couple of days or weeks or month.